 William Morgan, Class of 1894

 William Morgan invented the game of volleyball.
+Originally named mintonette, the game was renamed volleyball at an exhibition game at Springfield College.
 Morgan was inducted into the Springfield College Athletic Hall of Fame in 1978.

 Tom Waddell ’59